ezolenko/rollup-plugin-typescript2/README.md

 * `clean`: false

-	Set to true for clean build (wipes out cache on every build).
+	Set to true to disable the cache and do a clean build.
+	This also wipes any existing cache.

 * `cacheRoot`: `node_modules/.cache/rollup-plugin-typescript2`

 	Path to cache.
-Defaults to a folder in node_modules.
+	Defaults to a folder in `node_modules`.

 * `include`: `[ "*.ts+(|x)", "**/*.ts+(|x)" ]`

-	By default passes all .ts files through typescript compiler.
+	By default compiles all `.ts` and `.tsx` files with TypeScript.

 * `exclude`: `[ "*.d.ts", "**/*.d.ts" ]`